genuinetools/reg/README.md

 GLOBAL OPTIONS:
-   --debug, -d                 run in debug mode --insecure, -k              do not verify tls certificates --force-non-ssl, -F         force allow use of non-ssl --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co)
+   --debug, -d                 run in debug mode --insecure, -k              do not verify tls certificates --force-non-ssl, -f         force allow use of non-ssl --username value, -u value  username for the registry --password value, -p value  password for the registry --registry value, -r value  URL to the private registry (ex. r.j3ss.co)